 Keep your revolving utilization as low as possible, and if you can keep it at 7% or less, you’ll have no problem acing this FICO score category.

 Calculating Credit Card Utilization: The Formula

 Now comes the fun part, calculating your total revolving utilization on your credit card accounts.
 The easiest way to do this is to grab every single credit card you have, including retail and gas cards, and put them in a pile.
-As long as each of the cards have revolving terms, which means you don’t have to pay the balance in full each month, the card should to be in the stack and part of your calculation.
+As long as the card has revolving interest terms, which means you can carry a balance from month-to-month, it should to be in the stack and part of your calculation.

-Each of these credit cards has a credit limit.
-It’s the maximum amount you’re allowed to charge on the card and you need to find out what that limit is and write it down.
-You’ll also need to make a list of all the balances you’re currently carrying on each of your credit cards, and write that down too.
+- Each of these credit cards has a credit limit.
+It’s the maximum amount you’re allowed to charge on the card, and you need to find out what that limit is and write it down.

-Based on this example, your total revolving utilization would be 50%, which is actually quite high.
-When it comes to revolving utilization, the goal is to get the percentage down as low as possible.
+When it comes to revolving utilization, the goal is to get the percentage down as low as possible, which means paying off your credit card balances as you go, and keeping an eye on your total utilization.
 The lower the percentage, the better for your credit scores.